Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 We evaluate Eq.(\ref{eq:ImpMetric}) at one million random points in the parameter space, which ensures that enough points remain for subsequent waves after each wave of history matching.
 Regions of the parameter space where the implausibility metric is above a certain threshold are discarded, as those parameter configurations are unlikely to have generated the observed data.
 A threshold of three suffices due to the ``three-sigma'' rule defined in \cite{pukelsheim94}, which states that for any continuous, unimodal distribution, $95\%$ of its probability will lie within $\pm 3\sigma$ of the mode regardless of the distribution's asymmetry, skewness, or heavy tails (see Algorithm 2.3).

 Subsequent waves refine the NROY space further.
 For each wave, new training samples are drawn from within the current NROY space, the expensive model is run, and the emulator is updated.
 Sampling from the NROY space is challenging because uniform sampling is infeasible when the space becomes fragmented due to eliminated ``clusters of inputs''.
 Instead, we sample uniformly from the remaining points already identified as part of the NROY space.
 The HM process continues until a stopping criterion is met.
 This could be based on computational constraints or when the NROY space becomes too small to warrant further refinement.
 In our implementation, we use a fixed threshold of three for the implausibility metric in all waves and rely on the available computational budget to determine when to stop.
 To automate the HM process, \cite{drovandi+np21} proposes a semi-automated approach using sequential MCMC, which eliminates the need for user-specified parameters like implausibility thresholds.
 Instead, we adhere to a simpler framework with fixed thresholds and computational constraints guiding our stopping criteria.
-Importantly, while the HM algorithm technically ends when the stopping criteria is reached, we apply an extra MCMC step, based on the GP emulator fitted to samples in the final wave.
-Unlike traditional HM, the final MCMC step allows us to construct a posterior distribution for calibration parameters.